adit-dubey/MovieVerse/README.md

 - Login
 - Sign Up
 - Authentication
-- Search Movie from the TMDB movie API
+- Search Movie from the TMDB API
 - Show the List Of Movies
 <br/>